sls1005/nim-casting/README.md

 ```

 ### Note
 + Please use the built-in keyword `cast` if possible.
-This library should only be used where `cast` fails, or is inappropriate to use.
+This wrapper should only be used where `cast` fails, or is inappropriate to use.

 ### Warning
-+ Some of the `proc`s provided by this module allow performing unsafe operations.
++ Some of the `proc`s provided by this package allow performing unsafe operations.
 Please be sure of knowing what you are doing with them.

 ### Reference
 + <https://cplusplus.com/doc/tutorial/typecasting>